marcotallone/railway-scheduling/README.md

 ### Quick Overview

 This project implements the mixed integer linear programming (MILP) models proposed by *Y.R. de Weert et al.* [<a href="#ref1">1</a>] that minimizes passengers delays while scheduling maintainance projects in a railway network.
 In summary, the main problem addressed by these models is to find a suitable schedule for maintainance jobs that have to be performed on the arcs of a railway network, in order to minimize the passengers delays while respecting the event requests of railway operators within a finite time horizon.
 Moreover, such models includes capacity constraints for alternative services in event request areas during the execution of the maintenance projects.\
-Further details about the model and the problem can be found below, or in the referenced paper.\
 The implemented models are developed in the [Python `railway` module](./src/railway/) and the relative job scheduling problems have been solved using the [`Gurobi` solver](https://www.gurobi.com/).
 All the methods implemented in the models have been largely documented and it's therefore possible to gain futher information using the Python `help()` function as shown below:

 ```python